AdobeDocs/commerce-merchant-services.en/help/live-search/quick-tour.md

 ## Search terms support

 [!DNL Live Search] supports Commerce [search term redirects](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search-terms.html).
-For example, users can search for a term such as "Shipping Rates" and be taken right to the the shipping rates page.
+For example, users can search for a term such as "Shipping Rates" and be taken directly to the the shipping rates page.